11 Psychological Tips and Tricks for Mastering the Market

 This inexperience pushes many to act hastily and change their setups.
 The problem with this is, just because they lost a trade, it doesn’t mean there is something dramatically wrong with their setups.

 Whereas, seasoned traders will be confident in their plan and realize that it takes time for things to develop.
-It’s about long term growth, not quick instant gratification!
+Trading psychology teaches us that it’s about long term growth, not quick instant gratification!
 Once the trader realizes it’s okay to have a loss in the short term because we’re actually focused on the long term, the big picture.

 10. Accept That the Market Will Do What the Market Wants to Do